Linked List

 - replace the

-equals the length of the linked list, the node will be append to the end of the linked list.O(n) n=len(linked_list)
+indexequals the length of the linked list, the node will be append to the end of the linked list.O(n) n=len(linked_list) - If

 - add a node of value before the